saritasa-nest/terraform-provider-mssql/website/docs/r/database.html.markdown

 * `default_collation` - (Optional) The default collation to use when a table is created without specifying an explicit collation.
-Defaults to ``utf8_general_ci``.
+Defaults to ``Latin1_General_100_CI_AI``.
 Each character set has its own set of collations, so changing the character set requires also changing the collation.

-Note that the defaults for character set and collation above do not respect any defaults set on the MySQL server, so that the configuration can be set appropriately even though Terraform cannot see the server-level defaults.
+Note that the defaults for character set and collation above do not respect any defaults set on the MS SQL server, so that the configuration can be set appropriately even though Terraform cannot see the server-level defaults.
 If you wish to use the server's defaults you must consult the server's configuration and then set the ``default_character_set`` and